ProteinUniverseAtlas/AFDB90v4/README.md

 ## Repo organisation

 The code is organised in python notebooks (for major data analysis), python scripts (for large-scale data generation and processing) and bash scripts.
-The Notebooks are divided into four main analysis tasks, and describe which scripts were used to generate and analyse the data (which is also provided precomputed in https://zenodo.org/record/7759303#.ZBr5BezMIeY).
+The Notebooks are divided into four main analysis tasks, and describe which scripts were used to generate and analyse the data (which is also provided precomputed in https://zenodo.org/record/8121336).

 ## How to use this repo

-Just download the code in the repo and the data in [Zenodo](https://zenodo.org/record/7759303#.ZBr5BezMIeY) and follow the Jupyter Notebooks.
+To use the code in this repo, just download it as well as the data available [Zenodo](https://zenodo.org/record/8121336) and follow the Jupyter Notebooks from 1-4.
+Each notebook corresponds to a specific analysis step, and lists which scripts were run to generate the data to be analysed.

 The code in `make_shapemers.py` for the AFDB dataset is written for the entire AFDB download (with tar and zip etc.) but there are functions for running it on individual files or folders with PDB/CIF files